school-brainhack/school-brainhack.readthedocs.org/docs/source/INSTRUCTORS.md

 ### How will an instructor follow the progress of a student?

 For tracking the progress with students' completion of the module assignments, the local hub organizers that you are affiliated with will provide a means, mostly a shared sheet with the students' names and modules.
-So you will issue whether a student has completed an assignment based on their individual reporting.
+Students are asked to complete exercises for each module and share their progress with instructors, so that they can be marked as complete.

-For the project improvements and assignments, meeting with the students 2 times a day will give you likely observations regarding how a student is progressing with their needs and executions.
+For project progress, regular meetings with students should give you a good idea of how they are doing.

 ### What am I expected to do during a clinic/Q&A call?